pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.2

+August 16, 2023

+- Fixed the "zoom in" message being above the map callout bottom sheet.
+- Added the "Directions" button to the lil mini map on the location details screen.
+- Replaced the "tools" and "more" icons with a hamburger menu icon.

 ### 5.3.1

 August 7, 2023